 Tell the Canadian government to regulate oil and gas companies so they stop leaking methane

 Last year the federal government committed to implement methane regulations in 2018.
-But after intense lobbying from oil and gas companies, Natural Resources Minister Jim Carr is now suggesting they may wait until 2023 to have regulations in place.
+But after intense lobbying from oil and gas companies, the proposed methane regulations from Environment and Climate Change Minister Catherine McKenna would delay important elements of the regulations until 2023.
 This is unacceptable.
 Plugging methane leaks and ending intentionally venting methane are some of the lowest cost reductions for greenhouse gas emissions that contribute to climate change.
 These regulations are also the only measure in the Canadian climate framework that is focused on reducing greenhouse gases from Canada’s largest climate polluter—the oil and gas sector.

-We can’t wait six more years for methane regulations.
+We can’t wait six more years for methane regulations fully kick in.
 Tell Canada now’s the time to regulate harmful methane emissions from the oil and gas industry.

 Your message will be sent to: